Inheritance: Jewish laws

 If there were no living sons and no descendants of any previously living sons, daughters inherit.
-In Numbers 27, the daughters of Zelophehad (Mahlah, Noa, Hoglah, Milcah, and Tirzah) of the tribe of Manasseh come to Moses and ask for their father's inheritance, as they have no brothers.
+In Numbers 27, the five daughters of Zelophehad come to Moses and ask for their father's inheritance, as they have no brothers.
 The order of inheritance is set out: a man's sons inherit first, daughters if no sons, brothers if he has no children, and so on.

 Later, in Numbers 36, some of the heads of the families of the tribe of Manasseh come to Moses and point out that, if a daughter inherits and then marries a man not from her paternal tribe, her land will pass from her birth-tribe's inheritance into her marriage-tribe's.
 So a further rule is laid down: if a daughter inherits land, she must marry someone within her father's tribe.
 (The daughters of Zelophehad marry the sons' of their father's brothers.
 There is no indication that this was not their choice.)

-The tractate Baba Bathra, written during late Antiquity in Babylon, deals extensively with issues of property ownership and inheritance according to Jewish Law.
-Other works of Rabbinical Law, such as the Hilkhot naḥalot: mi-sefer Mishneh Torah leha-Rambam, and the Sefer ha-yerushot: ʻim yeter ha-mikhtavim be-divre ha-halakhah be-ʻAravit uve-ʻIvrit uve-Aramit also deal with inheritance issues.
-The first, often abbreviated to Mishneh Torah, was written by Maimonides and was very important in Jewish tradition.
+The laws of Jewish inheritance are discussed in the Talmud, in the Mishneh Torah and by Saadiah ben Joseph among other sources.
 All these sources agree that the firstborn son is entitled to a double portion of his father's estate.
 This means that, for example, if a father left five sons, the firstborn receives a third of the estate and each of the other four receives a sixth.
 If he left nine sons, the firstborn receives a fifth and each of the other eight receive a tenth.
 If the eldest surviving son is not the firstborn son, he is not entitled to the double portion.

 Philo of Alexandria and Josephus also comment on the Jewish laws of inheritance, praising them above other law codes of their time.
 They also agreed that the firstborn son must receive a double portion of his father's estate.